meltwater/served/docs/Multiplexer.md

 #### .method(const served::method method, served::served_req_handler handler)
 ###### Registers a handler for a specific HTTP method.

-Calls to the methods_handler object can be daisy chained.
+Calls to the methods_handler object can be daisy-chained.

 Example: